Capnocytophaga canimorsus: Epidemiology

 Significant dog bites affect tens of millions of people globally each year, and cases of human infection following exposure to C. canimorsus have been observed worldwide.
 It is estimated that 2% of the U.S. population, 4.5–4.7 million people, are bitten by dogs each year.
 Cases have been reported in the United States, Canada, Europe, Australia and S. Africa.
 Symptoms may appear within 2–3 days after exposure, or up to 4 weeks later.
-Middle-aged and elderly persons are at greater risk for contraction of disease; more than 60% of sufferers are 50 years of age or older.
+Middle-aged and elderly persons are at greater risk for contraction of the disease; more than 60% of sufferers are 50 years of age or older.
 In addition, individuals who spend a greater portion of their time with canines and felines are also at higher risk.
 This includes veterinarians, breeders, pet owners, and keepers.
 Having certain pre-existing medical conditions exacerbates the risk.
 Chance of infection by any bacterial species after dog bites varies between 3 and 20%; for cats, it may be as high as 50%.